Vitamins for stroke recovery can help boost brain health, but beware that no single pill fits all.

-Vitamin D is one of the best vitamins for stroke recovery because the studies are robust.
+Research studies show that vitamin D is one of the best vitamins for stroke recovery.

 Fortunately, after supplementing with vitamin D, “there is a significant improvement in stroke outcomes after 3 months.”
 (Source: Journal of Clinical and Diagnostic Research)

-Getting sufficient vitamin D can also help boost your health by providing neuroprotective, neuromuscular, and osteoprotective benefits.
-This may help reduce cognitive and functional impairments in stroke patients.
+Getting enough vitamin D can also provide neuroprotective, neuromuscular, and osteoprotective benefits which can reduce cognitive and functional impairments in individuals after a stroke.
 (Source: Current Drug Targets)

-By getting your daily vitamin D, you can help reduce your risk of a second stroke and aid your brain in recovery.
+By getting your daily dose of vitamin D, you can reduce your risk of another stroke while aiding your brain’s recovery.

 How to get vitamin D naturally:

-If you can’t get sun exposure due to other medical restrictions (like heightened risk of skin cancer), you can get it from dietary sources like fatty fish, cheese, and egg yolks.
+If you can’t get sun exposure due to medical restrictions (like heightened risk of skin cancer), then consume it through foods that are high in Vitamin D, like fatty fish, cheese, and egg yolks.

-Vitamin D deficiency is associated with worse outcomes after stroke, while supplementation is associated with better outcomes.
+Vitamin D deficiency is associated with poor outcomes after stroke, whereas daily supplementation is associated with better outcomes.

 Probiotics aren’t a vitamin or mineral.
 Rather, probiotics are the “good” bacteria that comprise your microbiome, the 100 trillion microbes that live inside your gut.

-The bacteria living inside your body serve a very important role – they even have a nervous system of their own called the enteric nervous system.
+The bacteria living inside your body serve an important role – they even have a nervous system of their own called the enteric nervous system.

-Since gut health plays a role in brain health, probiotics made the list of top supplements for stroke recovery.
+Since gut health plays a key role in brain health, probiotics make the list of top supplements for stroke recovery.

 How to get probiotics naturally: